Dynamic Painting

 Paint vs Prep: Where Most Painting Jobs Fail (And How Pros Prevent It)

 At first glance, many homeowners assume paint quality determines how long a paint job lasts.
-In practice, preparation plays a much larger role.
-While premium paint helps, even the best product will fail quickly if it’s applied over poorly prepared surfaces.
+In real homes, preparation usually plays a much bigger role.
+Premium paint helps, but even the best product will fail quickly if it is applied over poorly prepared surfaces.

 Why Preparation Matters More Than Paint

 Before paint ever touches a wall, the surface underneath determines the outcome.
-For that reason, professional painters treat preparation as the foundation of every successful project.
+Professional painters treat preparation as the foundation of the project because that is what supports both the finish quality and the long-term durability of the job.

 • Paint bonds properly